firatkiral/statesio/README.md

 Compute function will receive all connected state values as parameter with the connection order.
 In this example `setComputeFn` passes vecA, vecB and t values as parameter since these are the only connected states.

-Another thing is StateMesh uses lazy evaluation algorithm.
+Another thing is StatesIO uses lazy evaluation algorithm.
 It means value won't be computed until it is called.
 It will be computed only once at the first call.
 Any other consecutive calls will receive cached value.
 This saves lots of computation power and time if app has heavy calculations or has too many states.
 If we try to call multiplyState again you'll notice that it wont print 'output computed.' again since its calling it from cache.

 ## Conclusion
-We have covered the basics of StateMesh.
+We have covered the basics of StatesIO.
 We can use it to create complex state trees and connect them together.
 We can also use it to create custom state values that can be computed based on other states.
 It's covers many of the modern use cases and helps to create fast and flexible apps.
 Sometimes small libraries like this more suited for light apps and prototypes instead of using advanced ones with heavy boilerplate codes and long learning curve.
 As a coding enthusiast, I hope you'll find this library useful and I hope you'll use it in your projects.